Sam Fender: 2019–2020: Hypersonic Missiles

-In January 2019, the final band line-up was completed by saxophonist Johnny "Blue Hat" Davis, who had previously worked with the Who's Roger Daltrey and the Blues Brothers' Lou Marini.
+In January 2019, the final band line-up was completed by saxophonist Johnny "Blue Hat" Davis, who had worked with The Who's Roger Daltrey and The Blues Brothers' Lou Marini.
 In anticipation of his debut album, Fender re-released "Play God" on 14 January 2019.
-Fender received widespread recognition winning the Critics' Choice Award at the 2019 Brit Awards.
+The following month, Fender won the Critics' Choice Award at the 2019 Brit Awards.
 On 26 February, he performed "Play God" in his first Live Lounge alongside a cover of Ariana Grande's "Break Up with Your Girlfriend, I'm Bored".
 On 6 March, Fender released a single, "Hypersonic Missiles", the forthcoming album's title track, which he described as an "unorthodox love song".
 In March, he performed the song on his US television debut on Jimmy Kimmel Live!
-He embarked on his first-ever North American tour in mid-March, including six shows at the South by Southwest festival in Texas and sold-out shows in New York City and Los Angeles.
+He embarked on his first North American tour in March, including shows in New York City and Los Angeles and at the South by Southwest festival in Texas.

-In May, Fender made an appearance on The Graham Norton Show to promote the forthcoming album and performed at Radio 1's Big Weekend in Middlesbrough.
+In May, Fender performed at BBC Radio 1's Big Weekend in Middlesbrough.
 In early July, he announced the album alongside the release of the single "Will We Talk?".
-After extensive touring, including playing two sold-out shows at Shepherd's Bush Empire, Fender had to cancel several gigs, including Glastonbury Festival, after experiencing severe bleeding in his vocal cords.
+After extensive touring, including two shows at Shepherd's Bush Empire, Fender had to cancel several gigs, including Glastonbury Festival, after experiencing severe bleeding in his vocal cords.
 Nevertheless, after a month of rest, he recovered sufficiently to support Bob Dylan and Neil Young in Hyde Park and set a record for the fastest-selling show at the Mouth of the Tyne Festival, where he was the headliner.
-All 4,000 tickets for Fender's show at Mouth of the Tyne Festival sold out within 40 minutes.
-On 1 August 2019, Fender was the musical guest on The Tonight Show Starring Jimmy Fallon, where he performed "Will We Talk?".
-Claire Shaffer of Rolling Stone wrote: "Fender is notably one of the few true singer-songwriters who's climbing the modern-day pop charts".
+After Fender's performance of "Will We Talk?" on The Tonight Show Starring Jimmy Fallon in August 2019, Claire Shaffer of Rolling Stone wrote: "Fender is notably one of the few true singer-songwriters who's climbing the modern-day pop charts".
 After that, he performed at the Lollapalooza festival in Chicago and the Summer Sonic Festival in Osaka and Tokyo.
 The last single, "The Borders" was released two weeks prior to the album.
-Fender has said the song is the most personal on the album and that it shows the musical direction that he will be going in, both sonically and thematically.